vivek1223rajDS/Dog-Breed-Predict/README.md

 6. Create a CNN to Classify Dog Breeds (using Transfer Learning)
 7. Write your Algorithm
 8. Test Your Algorithm

-## Libraries Used:

-1. opencv-python
-2. h5py
-3. matplotlib
-4. numpy
-5. scipy
-6. tqdm
-7. keras
-8. scikit-learn
-9. pillow
-10. ipykernel
-11. tensorflow

-## Description of repository:
-The repository consists of the Jupyter Notebook files from the Udacity classroom, in both formats: Dog_Breed_Predict_App.html and Dog_Breed_Predict_App.ipynb.
-All credits for code examples here go to Udacity.

 ## Analysis of the Project: